 Scroll to bottom of Packet Tab screen.
 At the bottom of the page, click here to enable page for editing.

-Enter the date Civil Rights training was provided for the previous school year in “Date Sent” column.
+Civil Rights (date required) - Enter the date Civil Rights training was provided for the previous school year in “Date Sent” column.
 (Acceptable dates: July 1, 2021 – June 30, 2022).
 Note: If training was NOT conducted in the previous school year, enter the date that training will be conducted for the current year.
 That date must not exceed 3 months after the start of SY 2022-2023.

-Enter the date SY 2023 required renewal training was completed in “Date Sent” column.
+Renewal (date required) - Enter the date SY 2023 required renewal training was completed in “Date Sent” column.

-Complete and submit other applicable form(s) to Fill in the “Date Sent” column with the date the document was submitted to ODE CNP.
+Complete and submit applicable form(s) to ode.schoolnutrition@ode.oregon.gov.
+Fill in the “Date Sent” column with the date the document was submitted to ODE SNP.
 Below is a list and explanation of the various offline forms an organization or district may need to submit.
 Note: ALL public schools must submit Oregon Public School Smart Snack Assurance form.
-ODE CNP staff will fill in the “Date Received” and “Date Approved” columns.
+ODE SNP staff will fill in the “Date Received” and “Date Approved” columns.

 Click Submit at bottom of the Packet Tab